Position: Universal Time Series Foundation Models Rest on a Category Error: Addressing Alternative Views

-\textbf{The Counter-Argument:} LLMs have the potential to become the central hub for time series analysis, with three key roles: data and model enhancers (integrating external knowledge to enhance robustness), core predictors (conducting direct predictions in scenarios with limited data), and enabling agents (achieving interactive question answering and reasoning) \cite{jin2024position}.
+\textbf{The Counter-Argument:} LLMs have the potential to become the central hub for time series analysis, fulfilling the role of core predictors by performing direct forecasting \cite{jin2024position}.

-\textbf{Our Rebuttal:} We fundamentally agree with the proposal of using LLMs as Agents (what we term Controllers) and Enhancers (what we term Perceivers for explanation and context).
-However, we reject the role of LLM as a Predictor (or Solver) for continuous numerical data.
-The ``alignment" hypothesis rests on the Category Error: it assumes that time series data shares a semantic manifold with natural language.
-Aligning a chaotic financial series or a deterministic fluid dynamic simulation with textual tokens is a lossy compression that forces precise mathematical rules into a fuzzy semantic manifold.
-While LLMs possess ``world knowledge" (e.g., knowing a holiday affects retail sales), this is contextual knowledge, not generative knowledge of the signal itself.
-Therefore, the LLM should exist outside the numerical loop—reasoning about interventions ($U(t)$)—rather than forcing the numerical history into its tokenizer.
+\textbf{Our Rebuttal:} We fundamentally agree with using LLMs as central orchestrators, but we reject their role as raw continuous Numerical Predictors.
+LLMs excel at modeling high-level semantic correlations, but they are not sufficient at learning true causal or generative temporal structures solely from observational data \cite{jinCLadderAssessingCausal2023}.
+Aligning a chaotic financial series or a deterministic fluid dynamic simulation directly with textual tokens is a mathematically lossy compression.
+An LLM possesses ``world knowledge" (e.g., recognizing that a holiday drives retail sales), but this is contextual correlation, not intrinsic sequence generation.
+Therefore, an LLM should operate explicitly outside the numerical loop—reasoning about external interventions and routing control signals—rather than forcefully ingesting normalized numerical arrays into its token vocabulary.